 Australian administrative law is an interesting mix of old and new.
 Ancient traditions and “old” case law are part of our admin law heritage.
 Also, the “new” administrative law weaves through our latest cases and current legislation.
-It is hard to work out what is part of our Australian administrative law, without admin law training.
+It is hard to work out what is part of our Australian administrative law, without proper training.

 We offer online and face-to-face training courses for industry and government groups.
 We also provide different ways of learning in our video series.
 And you can buy our awesome administrative law book to help you too.